Issue Management is a process of identifying, reporting, and resolving all such issues and bugs that may otherwise impair the progress of a project.

 If you are looking for a tool that fits an Agile workflow, is a complete issue tracking and management solution, has loads of customizable entities and is flexible enough to be implemented in various departments, look no further than IssueTrak.

-It comes both as cloud-based and on-prem solution for multiple industries and teams.
-Some of the capabilities this tool extends to users include assigning issues (through web, mobile and email), monitoring ongoing activities, defining service level agreements and monitoring compliance.
+It comes both as a cloud-based and on-prem solution for multiple industries and teams.
+Some of the capabilities this tool extends to users include assigning issues (through the web, mobile, and email), monitoring ongoing activities, defining service level agreements and monitoring compliance.